Celebrating International Women’s Day

 Jessica Hornsby, Organisational Capability Lead has been working within Thales on fundamentally shifting the mindset around flexible working, that they now term SMART working, for over four years.
 She saw many assumptions smashed by COVID-19.
 The most impactful being how few roles ‘have’ to be office based.

-Dagmar and Jess also join us for our fourth Action Learning Group on March 18th– an interactive session about how to lead best practice in smart, blended and hybrid working post-pandemic (you can register here!)
+Dagmar and Jess also join us for our fourth Action Learning Group on March 18th– an interactive session about how to lead best practice in smart, blended and hybrid working post-pandemic.

 Another remarkable lady, Ursula Tavender, Learning and Development Specialist and Co-Director of Flexpo, has been leading the charge on flex and equality in the workplace for over 5 years now.
 Ursula says: